 - Enrollment: 18,000+ Children Enrolled

-- Tennessee is one of 5 states in the nation to receive a grant in 2008 to partner with the Center on the Social and Emotional Foundations of Early Learning (CSEFEL) to build the capacity of the state to increase the social and behavioral competence of young children.
-This work continues today in 2013.
+- Tennessee is one of five states in the nation to receive a grant in 2008 to partner with the Center on the Social and Emotional Foundations of Early Learning (CSEFEL) to build the capacity of the state to increase the social and behavioral competence of young children.
+This work continues today in 2017.

 - United Way of Tennessee provides local matching funds of nearly $1 million for 46 pre-K classrooms throughout the state.

-- Tennessee recognizes the importance of a highly trained staff by requiring a licensed teacher with pre-K certification and recommending a teacher assistant with early childhood experience and either a Certified Development Associate (CDA), or working toward a CDA certification.
-Fifty-three percent of teacher assistants have a CDA or higher credential in the 2012-13 school year.
+- Tennessee recognizes the importance of a highly trained staff by requiring a licensed teacher with pre-K certification and recommending a teacher assistant with early childhood experience and either a Certified Development Associate (CDA) or working toward a CDA certification.
+Fifty-six percent of teacher assistants have a CDA or higher credential in 2016-17 the school year.

-- The TN VPK has one of six full-day programs across the country requiring a minimum instructional day of 5½ hours per day, 5 days per week.
+- The TN VPK has a full-day programs across the country requiring a minimum instructional day of 5½ hours per day, 5 days per week.

 - The Tennessee Alliance for Early Education (TAEE) continues to provide strong leadership for the advocacy and advancement of early childhood education in Tennessee.